Fixed energy deals ending soon? Lock in before the July price cap rise

 Clear, UK-specific guidance

-Understand SVT vs fixed, exit fees, switching timelines and what can affect prices in your region.
+Understand SVT vs fixed, exit fees, the July cap and what can affect prices in your region.

 Designed to reduce hassle

-Provide your details once, get a tailored comparison, and move forward with confidence.
+Provide your details once, get a tailored comparison, and lock in before the rise with confidence.

-Good to know: Tariff availability can depend on payment method, meter type (including smart and prepayment), and whether you want dual fuel (gas + electricity) or electricity only.
+Good to know: Switching is free and usually completes in around 5 working days — and you can switch even without a smart meter.
+Tariff availability can depend on payment method, meter type (including smart and prepayment), and whether you want dual fuel or electricity only.

 How switching works when your fixed tariff is ending

-Switching energy supplier in the UK is usually straightforward.
-Your gas and electricity supply stays on; what changes is the company billing you and the tariff you’re on.
+Switching energy supplier in the UK is usually straightforward and free, typically taking around 5 working days.
+Your gas and electricity supply stays on; what changes is the company billing you and the tariff you're on.

 2. Compare available tariffs for your home.
-Prices can differ by region, meter type, and whether you want electricity only or dual fuel.
+The cheapest July 2026 fixes start at £1,602/yr and all beat the £1,862 July cap.
+Prices differ by region, meter type, and dual fuel vs electricity only.

 4. Start the switch.
-You’ll be asked for basic details.
-Your new supplier will handle most of the process.
+You'll be asked for basic details.
+Your new supplier handles most of the process — no smart meter required.

 5. Take meter readings.
 Provide readings (or smart meter data) around the switch date to help ensure accurate final and opening bills.